butttcoin/FAQ/readme.md

 ## BLOCKING ACCOUNTS
 ### I was blocked on Twitter, Telegram, ... why ?
 If you think there was a mistake, please message us via e-mail and everything will be explained to you nicely.

+## SOCIAL PAGES AND NETWORKS
+1. Bots

+ButtCoin is strongly against any bot activities and gaining the unfair advantages.
+Any bot activity will result in banning, immediately.
+This also includes advertisements and spammers.

+2. NSFW, violence and abuse

+ButtCoin takes no responsibility for any material posted.
+Any controversial posts that might be considered NSFW will not be deleted.
+Anything distasteful, hardcore, violence (toward animals and/or humans), gore,... will result in banning, immediately.
+This also includes the material wrapped up with a humour, which is actually act of aggression.

+3. Respect, or the lack of thereof...

+Any disrespectful posts will be removed, and if the behaviour continues, it will result in a banning.
+How do we define respect?
+It is very simple: as long as there is no complaint, it is considered respectful.
+ButtCoin has no right to consider any content disrespectful, unless reported by someone.

+4. Trolling

+This behaviour is expected to happen at any point.
+We will not ban any trolls, and they should have the freedom of expressing themselves, as long as it respects all other rules.